pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 copying process of the book.
 Normally, the clerk employed scribes or copyists to do the actual work of writing the book.

 Each page was a work of art, and required careful planning.
+The text and images were not separate things, but were designed as one and flowed together into a unified whole.

 <figure id="fig:illuminated-scientific-manuscript" class="img" property="schema:image" resource="#illuminated_scientific_manuscript" typeof="schema:ImageObject">
   <a title="View manuscript at the British Library" property="prov:wasDerivedFrom" href="http://www.bl.uk/catalogues/illuminatedmanuscripts/ILLUMIN.ASP?Size=mid&IllID=21739" class="external">